Building Sustainable Business Opportunities in Haiti (Why Coffee Matters)

 Recommendation #2: Eat Local / Stop eating white rice (80% comes from the US)

-Ask your Haitian partners that when you visit (there are tens of thousands of us there every day), you refuse to eat white Rice.
-Ask that they revert to pre-Clinton rice dumping days and serve rice once or twice weekly (Haitian elders will tell you that’s how it was decades ago — rice was a treat, eaten on Sundays).
+Tell your Haitian partners that when you visit (there are tens of thousands of us there every day), you refuse to eat white Rice.
+If rice is served, ask that they revert to pre-Clinton rice dumping days and serve rice once or twice weekly (Haitian elders will tell you that’s how it was decades ago — rice was a treat, eaten on Sundays).
 Insist that when you are served rice, it is rice grown in Haiti.
 Be warned, it’s more expensive (Haitian farmers don’t receive heavy subsidies like US farmers).

 Where to buy Haitian rice?
 We’re thinking of launching an eat local food distribution center at our new roastery in Croix des Bouquets.
 If your group is near us, let’s talk.
 Other ways to help push Haiti forward: